Home » Recipes » Course » Salads » Sesame Soba Noodle Salad (Gluten Free)

 Would you serve this as a main meal?

 I think the salad is hearty enough by itself, especially for lunch.
-But if you do want to bulk it out, it pairs well with salmon (try my miso grilled salmon) or chicken (take a look at my sticky gochujang chicken or miso chicken).
-It would also be delicious with grilled slices of halloumi.
+But if you do want to bulk it out, it pairs well with salmon (try miso grilled salmon) or chicken (take a look at sticky gochujang chicken or miso chicken).
+It would also be delicious with sweet chilli glazed halloumi.

 What else could I add to the salad?